Nav: | Field | Lab | Modeling |

 Cloud Water Chemical Monitoring at Whiteface Mountain

-This project continues the long-term summertime cloud water composition measurements at Whiteface Mountain for five more years.
-These measurements have long been undertaken by the Adirondack Lake Survey Corporation (2001-2017), who continue to play an important role in the sample analysis.
-Under our direction, additional routine measurements targeting the organic constituents have now been added, since organic mass dominates cloud water composition in recent years.
+The long-term summertime cloud water composition measurements continue at Whiteface Mountain, supported by three different funding sources since 2018 when ASRC took over from the Adirondack Lake Survey Corporation (2001-2017).
+Since taking over this program, additional routine measurements targeting the organic constituents have now been added, because organic mass dominates cloud water composition in recent years.

 Chemical Processing of Organics within Clouds (CPOC) Pilot Study